World Cup 2026 Odds: Who’s Favourite & Who Offers Value?

-The World Cup 2026 is still months away, but the betting odds have already shifted a bit at ibet, with 42 of the 48 teams already qualified for the biggest football tournament in the world.
-However, with the World Cup 2026 draw taking place this Friday, December 5, 2025, you can certainly expect the World Cup 2026 odds to fluctuate once the group stage has been decided.
+The World Cup 2026 is still months away, but the betting odds have already shifted a bit at ibet, with all of the 48 teams already qualified for the biggest football tournament in the world.
+After the World Cup 2026 draw took place on December 5, 2025, the World Cup 2026 odds didn’t move much for the top 10 favourites.

-The expanded 48-team format, the three-nation hosting setup, and the wildcards that will emerge after the playoffs create pricing inefficiencies that won’t exist come June.
+Either way, the expanded 48-team format, the three-nation hosting setup, and the wildcards that will emerge after the playoffs will create pricing inefficiencies that won’t exist come June.

 This guide breaks down the latest World Cup odds at ibet, analyses where genuine value currently lives in the market, and explains how the new format affects prediction models.
-Whether you’re eyeing the favourites or hunting for longshots, understanding these dynamics now gives you a head start before the draw reshuffles everything.
+Whether you’re eyeing the favourites or hunting for longshots, understanding these dynamics now gives you a head start before the playoff games reshuffle everything.

 Not sure how to get started?
 Check out our World Cup 2026 betting guide for step-by-step instructions on placing your first bet.
 Also, remember to keep an eye out for our special promotions as the World Cup draws closer.